-All of a sudden, I found myself two babies deep and halfway through 2011.
+All of a sudden, I found myself three babies deep and halfway through 2014.
 Fearing my PCP felt jilted, I made an appointment for a check-up to smooth things over.
 And maybe probably also because this mole on my back was bothering me and I wanted her to look at it.

 I didn’t forget about you, doc!
 Just had to focus on my vagina for a few years, but I’m back!

 Strangely, there was no reunion confetti, or even a hug, to welcome me back.
 I quickly recalled my doctor’s signature bedside manner: devoid of emotion.
 She didn’t have to speak, though; her eyes did all the talking: “Damn you got fat.”

 I PUSHED OUT THREE HUGE KIDS!
 I silently defended myself.
 I smiled.
 She wrote something in her chart.